Rahman24/v1/README.md

 ## Welcome to my portfolio repository

-Take a look at my [GitHub Profile](https://github.com/Rahman24) or my [Projects](https://github.com/Rahman24?tab=repositories)
+Take a look at my [GitHub Profile](https://github.com/iamnoufal) or my [Projects](https://github.com/iamnoufal?tab=repositories)

 This website uses HTML, CSS, and a bit JS to make a little animations happen.
-I'm not a  fan of using Bootstrap in my website 🙂

-### The website is hosted at [https://noufal.me](https://noufal.me)
+### The website is hosted at [https://v1.noufal.dev](https://v1.noufal.dev)

 Go to [License](LICENSE)